Texas Medical Center: Education

 The main TMC area is within the Houston Independent School District (HISD).

 Melinda Webb School, a private school for deaf infants to 7 years old, is located in the TMC; it is operated by the Center for Hearing and Speech and was previously at 3636 W. Dallas.
 The school serves as a day school for children not yet mainstreamed into regular classrooms and a speech and therapy center for those that are.
 Previously known as the Houston School for Deaf Children, it was given its current name, after a deaf girl, in 1997.
 The girl died of leukemia circa 1958; a former student of the school, she had been the first area deaf child to be mainstreamed into a public school, as she began attending one in Texas City in 1954.
 Her father, Frank Webb, donated $1 million to what became the Melinda Webb School in 2002.
 That year its enrollment was 35-40.
 In 2020 it began admitting preschool students without hearing difficulties to provide a more mainstream environment.

 Medical Center Charter School opened in 1996, catered to employees working in the Medical Center, and had the Montessori method, used until grade two.
 Its specialty as of 2003 was foreign languages.
 It was not located near the TMC area but in the Westbury area.
 In 2014, the Texas Education Agency (TEA) announced that the school's performance was insufficient and that it sought to revoke its charter.
 By 2018, its charter had closed.

 Religion

 Christian churches near the TMC include City Life Church, Palmer Memorial Episcopal Church, St. Mathew's Lutheran church, St. Paul's United Methodist Church, and St. Vincent de Paul Roman Catholic Church (of the Galveston-Houston Archdiocese).
 Nine churches established the Church Apartment Ministry, which maintains three apartment complexes for families visiting hospitalized patients.

 There is a Jewish house of worship, Medical Center Chabad House, which maintains the Aishel House program.

 The Islamic Society of Greater Houston (ISGH) maintains the Al-Ma'adah Musalla (Medical Center Musalla), a prayer area.

 Parks and recreation

 The Weekley Family YMCA is in the area.
 It opened in 1951 as the Southwest YMCA, in West University Place.
 The current facility in Braeswood Place, Houston broke ground in 2001.

+In 2023, Helix Park opened as part of the Texas Medical Center complex with six parks shaped around a double-helix and a campus collaboration building.
+The park is a center for connections, events, and outdoor respite in the heart of the life science center.